In this article:

 Irritated After Ice Storm Damage?
 Contact PuroClean for Your Winter Damage Needs!

 If you need help after an ice storm, hiring a professional disaster restoration company like PuroClean can be a good option.
 PuroClean specializes in emergency restoration services, including water damage restoration, fire and smoke damage restoration, mold removal, and biohazard cleanup.
 Our experts can assist you promptly, 24 hours a day, seven days a week.
 We provide water extraction, drying, and dehumidification services to prevent further damage and mold growth.
-Please visit our website or call PuroClean Emergency Services of Dayton, Ohio at 937-401-9700 or Cincinnati, Ohio at 513-897-8990.
+Please visit our online office locator or call (800) 775-7876 today to find your local PuroClean office.